Ayushman-Pyne/Obsidian-Brain/Bullet Journaling.md

 - #### Notebook Sleeve
-	- Make one from house. there are no good ones on market
+	- DIY one. there are no good ones on market.
 	-